Call us0333 370 4333

 Before seeking to exploit your IPRs, it is essential to ensure that the IP is properly protected by appropriate registration of the nature outlined above.

-The Team at Kangs Solicitors is highly experienced in advising upon all matters involving the protection and exploitation of IPRs and will be pleased to assist and provide such expertise.
+The team at KANGS is highly experienced in advising upon all matters involving the protection and exploitation of IPRs and will be pleased to assist and provide such expertise.

-Please do not hesitate to contact the Team at Kangs Solicitors through any of the following who will be pleased to speak to you:
+Please do not hesitate to contact the team at KANGS through any of the following who will be pleased to speak to you:

 Hamraj Kang